manosh-agoda/scala-exercises/README.md

 4. Implement GCD in Scala (hint: use tail recursion)
 5. Write a clause that measures the run time of a block of code and prints it (also needs to return the original output of the block)
 6. Given a string containing words separated by space, find:
-  a.
+  <br>a.
 The longest word
-  b.
+  <br>b.
 The most common word
-  c.
+  <br>c.
 The most common letter
-  d.
+  <br>d.
 Create a map from letter to a set of words it appears in